kumar303/desub/docs/index.rst

 ====
-subd
+desub
 ====

 .. highlight:: python

-subd is a Python module to work with a detached `subprocess`_.
+desub is a Python module to work with a detached `subprocess`_.

 This is useful for making a web interface (or whatever) to monitor a process running in the background.
 You can start a